kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 To generate CronJob schedule expressions, you can also use web tools like [crontab.guru](https://crontab.guru/).

-### Job Template
+### Job template

-The `.spec.jobTemplate` is the template for the job, and it is required.
+The `.spec.jobTemplate` defines a template for the Jobs that the CronJob creates, and it is required.
 It has exactly the same schema as a [Job](/docs/concepts/workloads/controllers/job/), except that it is nested and does not have an `apiVersion` or `kind`.
+You can specify common metadata for the templated Jobs, such as
+{{< glossary_tooltip text="labels" term_id="label" >}} or
+{{< glossary_tooltip text="annotations" term_id="annotation" >}}.
-For information about writing a job `.spec`, see [Writing a Job Spec](/docs/concepts/workloads/controllers/job/#writing-a-job-spec).
+For information about writing a Job `.spec`, see [Writing a Job Spec](/docs/concepts/workloads/controllers/job/#writing-a-job-spec).

-### Starting Deadline
+### Deadline for delayed job start {#starting-deadline}

 The `.spec.startingDeadlineSeconds` field is optional.
-It stands for the deadline in seconds for starting the job if it misses its scheduled time for any reason.
+This field defines a deadline (in whole seconds) for starting the Job, if that Job misses its scheduled time for any reason.

-After the deadline, the CronJob does not start the job.
+After missing the deadline, the CronJob skips that instance of the Job (future occurrences are still scheduled).
+For example, if you have a backup job that runs twice a day, you might allow it to start up to 8 hours late, but no later, because a backup taken any later wouldn't be useful: you would instead prefer to wait for the next scheduled run.

-Jobs that do not meet their deadline in this way count as failed jobs.
+For Jobs that miss their configured deadline, Kubernetes treats them as failed Jobs.
-If this field is not specified, the jobs have no deadline.
+If you don't specify `startingDeadlineSeconds` for a CronJob, the Job occurrences have no deadline.

 If the `.spec.startingDeadlineSeconds` field is set (not null), the CronJob controller measures the time between when a job is expected to be created and